Types of malware businesses must protect against

 There are three simple steps organisations need to take if they suspect a malware infection, or if they simply want to be cautious:

-Step 1.
-Firstly, invest in a legitimate antivirus/anti-malware program.
-But before paying for a pricey antivirus subscription, check out these 9 free malware scanning and removal tools.
+- Firstly, invest in a legitimate antivirus/anti-malware program.
+But before paying for an antivirus subscription, you can check out these free malware scanning and removal tools.

 Note: Apple iPhone does not allow scans of its system.
 The only choice is to wipe the phone with a factory reset, then restore it from a backup.